5 Ways to Improve Your B2B Customer Experience with Sales Enablement Technology

 According to a survey by Avanade, B2B customers are willing to pay up to 30% more for a product or service that offers improved customer experience.
 Sales and service can no longer be two separate entities – they are interrelated functions that must work together to drive the customer experience.

-A sales enablement tool can empower sales reps making new sales, as well as renewals, cross-sells, and upsells.
+A sales enablement tool like Seismic can empower sales reps making new sales, as well as renewals, cross-sells, and upsells.
 In any of these sales scenarios, the rep must understand the product or service and have a level of knowledge deep enough to make a sale.
 They need to easily be able to find and access content and know what to share and when.
+Learn more about the top 8 reasons your sales reps are losing deals and to enable them to win more deals.